 - How can brain injuries affect my life?

-Certain brain injuries can have a serious effect on the emotions.
-You may become oversensitive and experience unwarranted emotional outbursts.
-If your brain injury adversely affects your emotions, you may find it difficult to be in social situations, and you may find your pre-existing relationships severely strained.
+Certain brain injuries can impact emotions.
+You may become oversensitive and experience unwarranted outbursts.
+If your brain injury adversely affects how you feel, you may find it challenging to be in social situations or see a change in your relationships.

 - What damages can I claim?

 To get the most accurate and thorough answer to this question, you should hire a lawyer.
-Slip and fall accidents, motor vehicle accidents, harm caused by a physical altercation with another person, and injury caused by medical malpractice are just some of the many instances in which you can file for compensation.
+Slip and fall accidents, auto collisions, physical altercations, and medical malpractice are a few examples where you can file for compensation.

 Treating brain injuries is expensive.
 You may need to go through a succession of surgeries and other complex medical interventions to stabilize your condition.
-You will be out of work while in the hospital, and you will have to spend even more time at home in recovery.
-If you are like most people, you do not have the financial reserves to cover such expenses and financial losses.
-You will be forced to file a lawsuit to get the money you require to survive.
+You might be out of work while in the hospital, and you will have to spend even more time at home in recovery.

 - Medical costs and other treatment and rehabilitation expenses